hamidriasat/UNet-3-Plus/README.md

 ++DATASET.VAL.MASK_PATH=/data/val/mask/
 ```

-2: ***Visualize from list***
+2. ***Visualize from list***

 In case of visualization from list, each list element should contain absolute path of image/mask.
+For absolute paths
+training data naming convention does not matter you can pass whatever naming convention you have, just make sure images,
+and it's corresponding mask are on same index.

 e.g. To visualize model results on two images along with their corresponding mask, run